 3. What to Expect

-- Long lines - This election is very popular, and thus many people are prioritizing getting out to vote.
-This will result in excessively long lines, so be prepared to wait hours to vote.
+- Long lines - Sometimes elections or precinct polling places are very popular.
+This can result in excessively long lines, so be prepared to wait even hours to vote.
 Make sure your phone is charged, bring a novel, etc.

 - Voter ID - You are required to bring a form of identification to the polls.
 For most voters, that will be their driver's license or voter ID card, but your passport, tribal ID, veteran's ID, employer ID, and a few others are accepted.
 Please bring ID & residence proof just in case your identity is challenged.

 - Voting booth - you may vote on paper ballots or electronic ballots.
 If you don't know the candidates in your precinct, you can find a sample ballot here.
-The Story County GOP also provides a list of the 2020 candidates in partisan races for your perusal.
-Please review them prior to voting so you know what to expect.
+The Story County GOP will attempt to provide a list of the candidates in partisan races for your perusal.

 - Voting tabulation - your ballot is inserted into a tabulation machine that counts your vote, along with most others in your precinct.
 If you are concerned about voter security, you can view this video.
-If you would like to poll watch, you can contact us to volunteer, or you can sign up directly at the Trump campaign's webpage.
+If you would like to poll watch, you can contact us to volunteer.

 4. Track your Absentee Ballot: